kakalak-lumberJack/creative_areas/readme.md

 Depends on Advanced Areas Mod by Shadow Ninja

 To Do:
-Find work around to make mod work with creative priv.
+-Find work around to make mod work with creative priv.
+-Add command to remove areas from creative area list.
+-Add support to automatically check for and remove areas from creative list which are no long defined by areas mod.